 AOA Full Form

 The full form of AOA is the Articles of Association.
-It is one of the fundamental documents that need to be constituted and operate a company legally.
+It is one of the fundamental documents that need to be constituted to operate a company legally.
 AOA works hand in hand with the Memorandum of Association and collectively helps to define and further explain the general structure of a company and how it will function.

 Objectives of the Articles of Association